FAQ

 Q. What experience do you have with cats?

-A. Christine, the owner and primary cat-pamperer, has had 12 cats of her own over the past four decades, and provided foster care for over 75 cats and kittens for various humane societies and animal rescue groups since 2002.
-Add in the many hundreds of guest cats she’s cared for at Catnip Hill, and there’s not much in the way of cat behavior and health that she hasn’t seen.
+A. Christine, the owner and primary cat-pamperer, has had 12 cats of her own over the past four decades, and provided foster care for over 100 cats and kittens for various humane societies and animal rescue groups since 2002.
+Add in the hundreds of guest cats she’s cared for at Catnip Hill, and there’s not much in the way of cat behavior and health that she hasn’t seen.

 Q. Do you give medications/insulin injections/subcutaneous fluids?